 Do you have a favourite brewer?
-Is there anyone you would want to be like?
+Is there anyone you admire in your industry?

-I really love to meet other brewers and exchange ideas and experience.
-If you want to be successful in your specific field it is crucial to have contact with skilled and talented colleges.
-It helps to develop and to enlarge your own skills and knowledge.
+I really love to meet other brewers and exchange ideas and experiences.
+If you want to be successful in your specific field it is crucial to have contact with skilled and talented colleagues.
+It helps to develop and to expand your own skills and knowledge.
 I admire and respect people who show experience, passion and expertise in their occupational area.
-But I personally think if you want to be the best you should not just try to be like the best .
+But I personally think that if you want to be the best you should not just try to be like the best.
 You should do all you can to become better than them.

 Have you ever entered a beer competition?